GaryCooper-pm/PP4-Django-project/README.md

 ## INITIAL IDEA CONCEPT

-My initial idea for this project was to create a simple blog that would enable me to create posts after each ride.
-This would enable me to record and share my rides with friends and fellow cyclists.
-The blog would give them a narrative for the ride where I can share my thoughts on the trails and any pictures I may take along the way.
+* My initial idea for this project was to create a simple blog that would enable me to create posts after each ride.

+* This would enable me to record and share my rides with friends and fellow cyclists.

+* The blog would give them a narrative for the ride where I can share my thoughts on the trails and any pictures I may take along the way.

+## TARGET AUDIENCE

+* Anyone who wants to read about my cycling escapades.

+* People who share a love for cycling, especially singlespeed mountain bikes

+* People looking to join me on a social ride and enjoy the trails with like minded others.

 #
 ## CONTENTS